wordtreefoundation/bomdb/README.md

 # BomDB -- Book of Mormon DB

-This is a command-line tool (packaged as a Ruby gem) that provides multiple editions of the Book of Mormon in machine-readable form.
+BomDB is a command-line tool (packaged as a Ruby gem) that provides multiple editions of the Book of Mormon in machine-readable form.
 At its heart is a sqlite3 database--data can be imported or exported using various formats and options.

 ## Usage